 This type of infection most often causes symptoms that affect the pelvic region, but certain STIs like Gonorrhea can actually impact other areas of the body as well, including the throat.

 It is also common for more serious viral infections like HIV and AIDS to be spread through high-risk sexual activities, which usually weakens the infected person’s immune system.
 When this system is compromised, it leaves the person much more susceptible to infectious bacteria and viruses.

 Inhaling toxic chemicals from cigarettes and other sources of tobacco smoke can lead to progressive damage of the throat.
 This is not just limited to individuals who smoke, but also includes the people who are subjected to tobacco smoke secondhand.

 If throat tissues become cancerous, they are likely to cause symptoms of soreness, pain, and difficulty in passing food or drink.
 Individuals with throat cancer also frequently experience hoarseness in their voice, trouble breathing, and the development of a lump in their neck.

 When to Contact Peoria Ear, Nose & Throat Group About Your Sore Throat

 It can be easy to ignore a sore throat and assume that it will fix itself over the course of a few days.
 While this is often true, individuals are advised to seek professional care if their symptoms last longer than one week.
 Prolonged soreness of the throat is an indicator that an underlying medical condition is at work, and the sooner that condition is diagnosed and treated, the better the patient’s outcome should be.

-If you would like to have your sore throat evaluated during a one-on-one consultation with an ENT specialist in Peoria, IL, please contact Peoria Ear, Nose & Throat Group today at (309) 589-5900 to be scheduled for a visit to our practice!
+If you would like to have your sore throat evaluated during a one-on-one consultation with an ENT doctor, please contact Peoria Ear, Nose & Throat Group today at (309) 589-5900 to schedule a consultation at our ENT clinic in Peoria , IL.